KelvynCarbone/facebook-api-conversion/README.md

 # facebook-api-conversion
-Service to make integration with Facebook API Conversation
+Class Service to make integration with Facebook API Conversation

+I create this to work with GuzzleHttp & Laravel Framework

+I recommend you to use this service with Job (Queue) in your application.